 Well, the first one I’ve already mentioned: make use of the time you have right now.

-Don’t “wait and see” if the recession hits you, because by then it might be too late and your competition might have been working on their strategy and implementing plans while you were hoping for the best.
+Don’t “wait and see” if the recession hits you, because by then it might be too late, with your competition working on their strategy and implementing plans while you were hoping for the best.

 So, take action NOW.

 What can you do to ensure that you make it through the upcoming recession?
-And if we’re being really impactful, what is a most important strategy?
+If we’re being really impactful, what’s the most important strategy?
 Well, that comes in 3 key parts.